Marlboro Man: Death in the West

-Death in the West, a Thames Television documentary, is an exposé of the cigarette industry that aired on British television in 1976.
+Death in the West, a Thames Television documentary directed by Martin Smith and reported by Peter Taylor, is an exposé of the cigarette industry that aired on British television in 1976 and later on U.S. public television in 1982.
+The documentary contrasted the advertising image of the Marlboro Man with the reality of six real American cowboys dying of cigarette-related illnesses.
+It also featured an interview with a Philip Morris executive who acknowledged that tar from cigarettes causes cancer in laboratory animals.
 In its March/April 1996 issue, Mother Jones said of Death in the West: "It is one of the most powerful anti-smoking films ever made.
 You will never see it."
 The second sentence refers to the fact that Philip Morris sued the filmmakers, and in a 1979 secret settlement all copies were suppressed.
 However, Professor Stanton Glantz released the film and San Francisco's then-NBC affiliate KRON-TV aired the documentary in May 1982.

 The California Nonsmokers' Rights Foundation, in cooperation with the Risk and Youth: Smoking Project Lawrence Hall of Science University of California, Berkeley, created a manual to accompany the film, titled "A Curriculum for Death in the West".
 The first two paragraphs of the Introduction read:

 The California Nonsmokers' Rights Foundation is pleased to provide this booklet containing a self-contained curriculum for upper elementary and junior high school students to supplement the viewing of "Death in the West."
 Considered by many to be the most powerful anti-smoking documentary ever made, "Death in the West" contrasts the advertising image of the "Marlboro Man" with the reality of six American cowboys dying of cigarette-related illnesses.
 The film, produced in England in 1976 and later suppressed by the Philip Morris Company, makers of Marlboro cigarettes, illustrates the intrinsically false nature of cigarette advertising.
 It makes the Marlboro Man less attractive.

 The "Death in the West" Curriculum is designed to maximize the educational and emotional impact of seeing the documentary.
 The curriculum is based on a comprehensive smoking prevention program created and tested by the Risk and Youth: Smoking Project of the Lawrence Hall of Science, University of California, Berkeley.
 The activities included here were developed in classrooms throughout the San Francisco Bay Area and adapted specifically for use with the airing of "Death in the West" by KRON-TV of San Francisco.

 NBC Monitor produced an investigative TV report titled Death in the West (June 18, 1983), which is accessible at the Internet Archive.